This Week in Law Episode 247: Mergers of Dystopia July 2, 2014Posted by lborodkin in : Uncategorized , add a comment

 Third, the students asked some great questions and made terrific comments.
 On the subject of COICA, one student asked, how does the U.S. Customs gain jurisdiction over foreign-hosted and registered websites to seize domain names under COICA?
 (At the “border crossing,” at least in theory.)

 These are the right questions.
 If you want to see the questions that intrigue me lately, here they are.

-TechZulu Law October 27, 2010Posted by lborodkin in : Uncategorized , 1 comment so far
+TechZulu Law October 27, 2010Posted by lborodkin in : Uncategorized , add a comment

 October 7, 2010, Christina Gagnier and I premiered TechZulu Law, or TZLaw, a live weekly web news show devoted to a legal discussion of technology issues of the day.
 The show airs Thursdays, generally around 5 p.m.
 Pacific at techzulu.com/live/.